 New Pacific School Integrates two trauma-informed SEL frameworks as the foundation for student capacity development.
 The first framework empowers students to set bold goals and grow into a resilient, self-determined leader through Dr. Steven Covey's Leader in Me approach.
 Dr. Covey's CASEL-endorsed curriculum is used in schools worldwide.
-This framework is foundational to our Multi-Tiered System of Supports ("MTSS").
+The second framework unifies developmental psychology and cognitive neuroscience to foster culturally aware restorative practices through the Right Brain Institute-also known as the Los Angeles Institute of Restorative Practices.
+Together, these form our Multi-Tiered System of Supports ("MTSS").
 An MTSS is a continuous-improvement framework for supporting all students.